pragma-/Plang/README.md

 return | return value from function

 #### Variables
+    VariableDeclaration ::= "var" Identifier Initializer?
+    Initializer         ::= "=" Expression

 Variables are explicitly declared with the `var` keyword.
+Variables declarations may optionally have an initializer that assigns a default value.

     $ ./plang <<< 'var a = 5; a'
       5